peekxc/simplextree/cran-comments.md

 * ubuntu-gcc-release
 * windows-x86_64-release

-The solaris build recorded a NOTE about a compiler flag that seemed unrelated to my package.
+The solaris build recorded a NOTE about a compiler flag that is unrelated to my package.
 While I do have a Makevars and Makevars.win to ensure the C++11 standard is used and the headers are included appropriately, I do not make any changes to the default compiler flags.